rhymeyang/Se/docs/308B/Chapter05.md

 The _data life cycle_ is the set of activities that take place throughout the use of data in an organization.
 The phases of the data life cycle are

-- **Planning**
-  - Prior to the creation or acquisition of data, the organization needs to understand its structure, its sensitivity and value, its use, and its eventual destruction.
+- **Planning**<br/>Prior to the creation or acquisition of data, the organization needs to understand its structure, its sensitivity and value, its use, and its eventual destruction.
-- **Design**
-  - This is the actual process of creating the structure and protection of data.
+- **Design**<br/>This is the actual process of creating the structure and protection of data.
 Typical activities at this stage include the creation of a database schema and configuration of physical and logical storage systems that will store databases.
-- **Build/acquire**
-  - In this phase, data is created or imported from another system.
+- **Build/acquire**<br/>In this phase, data is created or imported from another system.
-- **Operations**
-  - In this phase, data is processed, shared, and used.
+- **Operations**<br/>In this phase, data is processed, shared, and used.
-- **Monitoring**
-  - This includes examination of the data itself as well as activities related to the access and use of data to ensure that the data retains its quality and that it is protected from misuse and harm.
+- **Monitoring**<br/>This includes examination of the data itself as well as activities related to the access and use of data to ensure that the data retains its quality and that it is protected from misuse and harm.
-- **Archival**
-  - This is related to any long-term storage of data for legal or historical purposes.
+- **Archival**<br/>This is related to any long-term storage of data for legal or historical purposes.
-- **Disposal**
-  - This is related to the discarding or erasure process that takes place at the end of the useful life of a set of data.
+- **Disposal**<br/>This is related to the discarding or erasure process that takes place at the end of the useful life of a set of data.

 > **NOTE**
 >